ds-modules/curriculum-guide/_sources/faq/onboarding.md

 ```{note}
 We expect that all course members log in using their UC Berkeley email id.
 We also expect that you are using [nbgitpuller service](https://jupyterhub.github.io/nbgitpuller/link) to distribute materials to your class.
 We can help you set up the links so that you can distribute through your course website.
 ```

+**What instructions should I share with students at the start of the semester** Please ask your students,

+- To download and backup their files at the end of semester.
+- To refrain from installing python packages via `pip install --user`.
+Incase, if they install packages this way it may cause issues with launching their Jupyterhub servers.
+Best way to avoid this scenario is by installing packages by requesting them via [issue template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=felder%2Cbalajialg%2Cshaneknapp&labels=package-request&projects=&template=package_request.yml&title=Request+python+package+X+for+class+Y)

 **What if I have a student outside UC Berkeley?**